Skip to content

 I. Unfalsifiability

-Response: This critique presupposes that falsificationism is the sole legitimate standard for all knowledge.
+Response: The critique presupposes that falsificationism is the sole legitimate standard for all knowledge.
 But this presupposition is itself unfalsifiable; it is an epistemological commitment, just as The Tao of Lucidity’s postulates are ontological commitments.
 Quine’s web of belief9 shows that even within science, there are no isolated “falsifiable propositions”, everything is evaluated holistically within a belief network.
 Lakatos’s10 scientific research programmes further show that even in natural science, core assumptions (the “hard core”) are not directly tested by experience, what gets tested are auxiliary hypotheses derived from the core.
-The Tao of Lucidity’s standard of evaluation is not “true/false” but internal coherence, explanatory power, and practical value (already declared in §XVII.1, Limit One).
+The Tao of Lucidity’s standard of evaluation is not “true/false” but internal coherence, explanatory power, and practical value (already declared in §XIX.1, Limit One).
+Under genuine cognitive finitude (Postulate 6), comparative justification, showing that a framework outperforms its rivals on coherence, scope, and honesty, is the strongest warrant available to finite beings.
+This is not a fallback from proof; it is the appropriate epistemic standard for any framework that aspires to guide life under the conditions that T1 (Boundedness) describes.
 Critics are within their rights to consider this insufficient, but they should recognize that their own evaluative standard is not self-evident either.

 II.
 The Ethical Leap of Faith